club-cooking/ldn-club-nights/README.md

 # ldn-club-nights

 Data on clubs, events and line-ups in London listed on Resident Advisor (RA) across the years 2014-2019.

-Last scraped mid-2020.
+N.B.
+This dataset was scraped from RA in mid-2020, prior to a major site overhaul.
+The code will need adapting to work with the current site.

 ## data-raw